suned/pfun/docs/effectful_but_side_effect_free.md

 ```

 This program finishes in 0.78 seconds, according to `time`.
 The crucial difference is the function `pfun.effect.sequence_async` which returns a new effect that runs its argument effects asynchronously using `asyncio`.
 This means that one effect can yield to other effects while waiting for input from the `curl` subprocess.
 This ultimately saves a lot of time compared to the synchronous implementation where each call to `subprocess.run` can only start when the preceeding one has returned.
+If any of the effects given as arguments to `sequence_async` fails, any remaining effects that have not completed yet are canceled
+automatically to avoid resource waste.

 You can create an effect from a Python awaitable using `pfun.effect.from_awaitable`, allowing you to integrate with `asyncio` directly in your own code:
 ```python